trambarhq/trambar/admin/src/instructions/server/server-summary-dropbox.en.md

 verify that the configuration is correct.

 You will need to change the status of the app from _Development_ to _Production_ in the Dropbox App Console once you're ready to deploy your site.

-**API access** - Not applicable
+Prior to doing so, you will need to entering branding information.
+You may use your company's logo as the application or choose Trambar's [default icons](dropbox-icons.zip).